Laragear/Rut/README.md

 }
 ```

 > A RUT is considered valid if its between 99.000 and 100.000.001.
-Most people using 999.999 or lower RUT numbers are deceased, and 100.000.000 RUTs are still decades away.
+Most people using 999.999 or lower RUT numbers are deceased, and 100.000.000 RUTs are still decades away from happening.
+Not that, there may be certain exceptions for having a RUT over 100 millions, but there is a high chance these are not meant to be permanent or for a citizen.

 ## Generating RUTs